-to a customer (Al Mustasnee) according to pre-agreed upon specification, at a specific price, installments dates and to be delivered on a specific date.
-The manufactured asset can be either directly developed by the Group or through a subcontractor and then it is handed over to the customer on the pre-agreed upon.

-- Wakala: A contract between the Group and a customer whereby one party (the principal/Muwakkil) appoints the other party (the agent/Wakil) to invest certain funds according to the terms and conditions of the Wakala for a fixed fee in addition to any profit exceeding the expected profit as an incentive for the Wakil for the good performance.
-Any losses in the principal amount as a result of misconduct or negligence or violation of the terms and conditions of the Wakala are borne by the Wakil; otherwise, they are borne by the principal. - Mudaraba: An agreement between two parties; one of them provides the funds and is called Rab-UI-Mal, and the other provides efforts and expertise and is called Mudarib who is responsible for investing such funds in a specific enterprise or activity in return for a pre-agreed percentage of profit as Mudaraba fee.
-In case of normal loss; Rab-UI-Mal would bear the loss of his funds while Mudarib would bear the loss of his efforts.
+- i.
+Classification (continued) - Financing Ijarah: An agreement whereby the Group (lesser) leases an asset to a customer (lessee), for a specific period against certain rent installments.
+Ijarah could end in transferring the ownership of the asset to the lessee at the end of the lease period.
+Also, the Group transfers substantially all the risks and returns related to the ownership of the leased asset to the lessee. - Istisna'a: An agreement between the Group and a customer, whereby the Group develops and sells a property to the customer according to the specifications agreed upon.
+The Group may develop the property on its own or through a subcontractor, and then hand it over to the customer on a pre-agreed date and against fixed price. - Wakala: An agreement whereby the Group provides a certain sum of money to an agent, who invests it according to specific conditions in return for a certain fee (a lump sum of money or a percentage of the amount invested).
+The agent is obliged to guarantee the invested amount in case of default, negligence or violation of any of the terms and conditions of the Wakala. - Mudaraba: An agreement between two parties; one of them provides the funds and is called Rab-Ul-Mal, and the other provides efforts and expertise and is called Mudarib who is responsible for investing such funds in a specific enterprise or activity in return for a pre-agreed percentage of profit as Mudaraba fee.
+In case of normal loss; RabUl-Mal would bear the loss of his funds while Mudarib would bear the loss of his efforts.
 However, in case of default, negligence or violation of any of the terms and conditions of the Mudaraba agreement, the Mudarib would bear the losses.
-The Group may acts as Mudarib when accepting funds from the holders of investment, saving and Wakala accounts and as Rub-UI-Mal when investing such funds on Mudaraba basis. - Musharaka: An agreement between the Bank and a customer to contribute to a certain investment enterprise, whether existing or new, or the ownership of a certain property either permanently or according to a diminishing agreement set between both parties.
-Profits are distributed according to the mutual agreement of the parties as stipulated in the contract; however, losses are borne on a pro-rata basis according to the respective contribution by both the parties in the Musharaka capital.
+The Group may acts as Mudarib when accepting funds from the holders of investment, saving and wakala accounts and as Rub-Ul-Mal when investing such funds on Mudaraba basis. - Musharaka: An agreement between the Bank and a customer to contribute to a certain investment enterprise, whether existing or new, or the ownership of a certain property either permanently or according to a diminishing agreement set between both parties while the loss is shared in proportion to their shares of capital in the enterprise.